 Scaffold and provide more "We do" opportunities by providing students with completed statements and having students decide where on the Venn Diagram the statements belong.
 Giving students several opportunities to read and sort statements that had higher level thinking involved will help them see that they should be including thoughtful, deep answers when filling out Venn Diagrams rather than surface level answers.

 This does take more preparation, but it is a great way to model high expectations to students.
-You can get a free compare and contrast reading passage with a “scaffolded” Venn Diagram (pictured above) here.
 This activity requires students to read two different reading passages about hurricanes, answer compare and contrast questions about the two passages, and then place statements in the correct spot on a Venn Diagram.

 After students have had plenty of examples, they will still need additional scaffolding in order to provide answers that require higher level thinking.
 You can do this by requiring students to provide a similarity or difference about a certain topic.
 For example, require students to come up with a similarity or difference in the character traits of two of the characters.
 This requires students to think at a deeper level and keeps them from being able to provide a surface level answer.
 A list is provided below to help you as you direct your 3rd grade, 4th grade, or 5th grade students.

 Fiction - Have students provide a similarity or difference about:

 -how the characters changed/what the characters learned

 -important events that occurred in the beginning/middle/end

 -the problems the characters had